Charles-Zhang-Somewhere/Somewhere/README.md

 This is /my file/ in Somewhere so I should be able to do <anything> I want with it \including "!!!!????**********".txt
 ```

-Though names like that is not really recommended - you should name your file whatever way you wish but keep it succint and meaningful so you can easily find it.
+However, names like that is *not really recommended* - you should name your file whatever way you wish but keep it **succinct and meaningful** so you can easily find it.

 **Who should use it**

+(I will change the tone below when I get a chance, doesn't sound very cool)

-This app is absolutely intended for personal use.
-Sharing files on network drive is OK but it's not intended for multi-user simultaneously editing.
-The key use case is for heterogeneous file management - the more diverse the files, the more specific the file, the better this system can work.
-If you have tens of thousands of photos for very specific circumstances then you are OK or even better just stick with regular folders, but if you have a few thousand pictures that you refer to regularly and each contains a very different subject (much like my own Pinterest boards - which sucks because Pinterest's board based management approach is absolutely arcane - but well it's functional because "there is no better (I.e. tag based) solutions yet" (for me)), then this system will be much more efficient.
+This app is absolutely intended for **personal use**; By design it's not tested for inter-network usage, e.g. between enterprise shared drives.
+Sharing files on network drive might be OK but it's definitely not intended for *multi-user simultaneously editing*.
+The key use case is for **heterogeneous file management** - (which is defined as) the more diverse the files, the more specific the file, the better this system can work.
+If you have tens of thousands of photos for very specific circumstances then you are OK or even better just stick with **regular folders**, but if you have a few thousand pictures that you refer to regularly and each contains a very different **subject** (much like my own Pinterest boards - which is deficient despite the variety because Pinterest's board based management approach is absolutely arcane - but well it's functional because "there is no better (I.e. tag based) solutions yet" (for me)), then this system will be much more efficient.
 Besides, you can mix the two as mentioned below.

 1. Those who have been bothered by note and file organization
 2. Those who enjoy tags in other platforms